SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

 in person if you have to.
 [Scalzi has a nice summary over at _Whatever_.](https://whatever.scalzi.com/2020/11/02/election-eve-info/)

 <img src="{{ site.baseurl }}/images/2020-11-02-coronavirus-winter-of-our-discontent-cat.jpg" width="334" height="400" alt="Your Weekend Publisher, in Hallowe'en regalia" title="The Weekend Publisher, in Hallowe'en regalia" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
-Especially the last part: "Thank you for your attention.
+Especially the last part from Scalzi: "Thank you for your attention.
 Here's a picture of a cat."
 In that spirit, here's a picture of the Weekend Publisher, in his full Hallowe'en regalia.
-Can't you just get a contact high from all the _enthusiasm_ wafting off him?
+Don't you just get a contact high from all the _enthusiasm_ wafting off him?

 But: for the first time in my long(ish) life in the US, I fear some post-election political violence.
 It _almost_ happened in 2000, when demonstrators in Florida prevented